Variococeles and Male Infertility

 Sclerosing agents (e.g., sodium tetradecyl sulfate, polydocanol, dextrose solution) are injected into the internal spermatic veins and cause the veins to scar down.
 Late recurrence rates (significant varicoceles which return after an extended period of time following treatment) with sclerosing agents are 1–2 percent.
 The advantage of sclerosing agents is that they can be delivered through smaller veins that can be difficult to maneuver a small catheter into.
 The sclerosing agents can also enter into nearby smaller collateral veins that are connected to the main spermatic veins, thereby causing these smaller vessels to scar down and preventing them from dilating later and resulting in a recurrent varicocele.
 One disadvantage of sclerosing agents, however, is that they can be associated with more procedure-related discomfort than embolic devices, including thrombophlebitis (vein inflammation related to a blood clot).

-There are two primary types of embolic devices, and both have a late recurrence rate of 10 percent.
-Embolic coils are released into the veins, where they expand and clot off the vein.
+There are two primary types of embolic devices, and both have a late recurrence rate of about 10 percent.
+Embolic coils can be released into the veins, where they expand and clot off the vein.
 The clotted-off vein eventually scars down over time.
-Detachable balloons are released into the veins, where they lodge and cause clotting off of the vein and eventual scar tissue formation.
+Detachable balloons can also be released into the veins, where they lodge and cause clotting off of the vein and eventual scar tissue formation.

 Complications